This post contains affiliate links. Please see our disclosure policy.

 • For those with bad knees, blood pressure issues, and other ailments, getting up and down off the floor can be difficult.
 Standing core exercises keeps you upright without worrying about being stuck down on the floor.

 • It’s a sneaky way to work on your balance.
-Core balance is a huge part of graceful aging and staying active in older years.
-Standing ab work helps work all your core stabilizer muscles,
+Standing ab workouts can also work to improve your balance which is an important component of graceful aging and staying active in older years.

 • Standing core exercises will help you move in all three planes of motion, which is important for an overall healthy and well-moving body.
 The three planes of motion include the sagittal, frontal, and transverse planes.
 These planes involve moving front and back, side-to-side, or rotationally, respectively.